gimlet-io/gitlab-plugin/README.md

-# woodpecker-plugin
+# gitlab-plugin
-This is the official Gimlet plugin for Woodpecker CI
+This is the official Gimlet plugin for Gitlab CI